HajimeKawahara/exojax/documents/tutorials/forward_modeling.rst

 .. image:: forward_modeling/output_4_0.png

-We set a wavenumber grid using nugrid.
+We set a wavenumber grid using `nugrid <../exojax/exojax.spec.html#exojax.spec.rtransfer.nugrid>`_.
+Note that `nugrid <../exojax/exojax.spec.html#exojax.spec.rtransfer.nugrid>`_ sets the wavenumber grid evenly spaced in log space.
+We need such the grid to apply an instrumental and rotational responses to a raw spectrum.

 .. code:: ipython3

     from exojax.spec.rtransfer import nugrid
     nus,wav,res=nugrid(22920,23000,1000,unit="AA")

-Loading a molecular database of CO and CIA (H2-H2)…
+Loading a molecular database of CO and CIA (H2-H2)...

 .. code:: ipython3